TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-select-properties-authmode:

 ========
 authMode
 ========

 ..  confval:: authMode
+    :name: select-authMode
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :type: string (keyword)
     :Scope: Display  / Proc.
     :RenderType: all

     Authorization mode for the selector box.
 Keywords are:

     explicitAllow
         All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitly selected if a user (other than admin) is allowed to use it!)

    explicitDeny
       All static values from the "items" array of the selector box will be added to a matrix in the backend user